5 questions for Richard van der Klooster

 1. How do you start your working day?

 I always start the day with a cup of coffee.
-Before I start, I try to read a meditation from “The Daily Stoic” and a chapter from the book I’m currently reading.
+Before I start, I try to read a meditation from “The Daily Stoic” and a chapter from the book I am currently working on.

-After this I look at my agenda and to do list to make a global schedule for the day.
-I fire up my laptop and start reading and answering emails.
-I also check which appointments I have and whether I still need to prepare anything.
+After this, I look at my diary and to-do list to make an overall plan for the day.
+I start up my laptop and start reading and answering emails.
+I also check which appointments I have and whether I need to prepare anything for them.

 2. What are your activities on a day?

 I work on multiple projects and tasks throughout the day.
-I often try to bundle tasks for the same project or client, but that’s not always possible.
-I regularly switch activities because someone has a question or because several things are urgent.
+I often try to bundle tasks for the same project or client, but this is not always possible.
+I regularly switch activities because someone has a quick question or there are several things that are urgent.

-The tasks I am involved in, for example, are developing specifications for new customers or making proposals to further improve our products.
-I also make estimates for the work.
-Beside, I answer many emails and phone calls in one day and I am often present at meetings.
-In order to know the status of our systems, I monitor the state of affairs so that I can intervene where necessary.
+The tasks I deal with, for example, are working out specifications for new customers or making proposals to further improve our products.
+In addition, I make estimates for the work.
+I also answer many e-mails and phone calls in a day and often attend meetings.
+To know the status of our systems well, I monitor the state of affairs so that I can intervene where necessary.

-So I have many different activities.
-If I want to focus on something, I turn everything off.
-I always want to know everything that happens and I often have an opinion about it.
-I see it as a problem that there are only 24 hours in a day.
-There is always something to do!
+So I have many different tasks.
+If I want to concentrate on something, I turn everything off.
+I always want to know everything that happens and I often have an opinion on it.
+I do see the fact that there are only 24 hours in a day as a problem.
+After all, there is always something to do!

 3. Which project or final product to which you contributed makes you proud?

 I am proud of the Optimise platform and everything around it.
-With this platform we support various projects of Touch and we work for many customers.
-It is satisfying to see something that I have co-invented work in practice.
+With this platform, we support various Touch projects and work for many clients.
+It is satisfying to see something that I helped conceive work in practice.

 4. What makes your job so enjoyable?

-The variety and contact with customers is what makes my job so enjoyable.
-I like to work in width across the entire product and I can do that now.
+The variety and contact with customers is what makes my job so much fun.
+I like to be busy in the breadth across the product and I can do that now.
 From specifications to implementation to testing.
 From small customers to large customers and in various sectors.

-I like to understand what the customer really wants.
-Sometimes a customer comes up with a question, but that question isn’t always the real problem they want to solve.
+I enjoy understanding what the customer really wants.
+Sometimes a customer comes with a question, but that question is not always the real problem they want to solve.
 Finding out what the real problem is and solving it gives satisfaction and a satisfied customer.

-What also gives me satisfaction is finding out the cause of a possible problem.
-Often it is a matter of adjusting a few lines of code after a long search.
-This is like detective work and that’s why solving the problem makes you feel good.
+What I also get satisfaction from is figuring out the cause of any problem.
+It is often a matter of adjusting a few lines of code after a long search.
+This is like detective work and that is why solving the problem gives me a good feeling.